Importing Scan Results

 - Rapid7 Nexpose:

-generated with the XML Export or XML Export 2.0 reports.
-See Rapid7 Nexpose Working with report formats and Report templates and sections for more information. - Synopsys Managed Services Platform:
+.xmlgenerated with the XML Export or XML Export 2.0 reports.
+See Rapid7 Nexpose Working with report formats and Report templates and sections for more information. - Black Duck Managed Services Platform:

 - Tinfoil API: a Tool Connector.